FlorianRaith/SimpleSpigotEconomy/README.md

 # Economy

-A simple economy plugin for _Spigot 1.8_
+A simple economy plugin for _Spigot 1.8_.
 The plugin provides an API with which you can handle several operations like creating accounts or making transactions

+Every five minutes all players will get 5% interest to all their accounts.
+Players who kill monsters and feed animals are being rewarded, however players who kill animals and eat meat will lose money from their wallet.
+A config will be auto generated when the plugin starts and there isn't already a config

+### Commands

+* `/bank` - displays help page for all bank commands
+* `/bank open` - opens the bank inventory
+* `/bank balance` - displays the current balance
+* `/bank setbalance [player] [amount]` - sets the wallet balance
+* `/account` - displays help page for all account commands
+* `/account balance` - displays the account's balance
+* `/account withdrawal [accountID] [amount]` - withdrawal from account
+* `/account deposit [accountID] [amount]` - deposit to account
+* `/account create` - creates a new account
+* `/account delete [accountID] [amount]` - deletes a new account
+* `/account transfer [from-accountID] [to-accountID] [amount]` - transfers money from one to another account

 ### Include the API